-A tattoo, a peculiar chair in Baltimore and the zany power of the internet
+A tattoo, a peculiar chair in Baltimore and the zany power of the Internet

 “It’s such a weird, wholesome story at a time when everything is so bleak,” Sergent said.

-Sergent said the pandemic-induced isolation has been mentally crippling for her, adding that this experience has offered her a sense of connection that she, and many others in the group, longed for.
+Sergent said the pandemic-induced isolation has been mentally crippling for her, adding this experience has offered her a sense of connection that she, and many others in the group, longed for.

 “We’re just a bunch of strangers on a mission to bring somebody joy,” she said.